AguaClara/Fluoride-Auto/FluorideReportSp18.md

 To begin the ProCoDA method file, three states were made: ON and OFF and Just Water.
 In the OFF state, all the valves were closed and no pumps were on.
 In the ON state, all the pumps were ON and all valves were opened, in the Just Water state, only the water valve was open.
 ProCoDA turned this pump on and off via a normal valve control, so long as the pump was already set to a proper flow rate.
 The system was set to run on Manual setting, as a proper run time had not yet been determined.

 The method file was set to control the revolutions per minute (RPM) of the PACl/dye pump and the tap water pumps.
 This was done using the peristaltic pump ProCoDA file available in the AguaClara server as well as inputs for desired flow rate and tubing size.
-For the PACl and dye pump heads, inputs of $\mathrm{\frac{mL}{rev}}$ and flow rate were needed to calculate RPM since microtubing was used, and for the water pump head, tubing ID and flow rate were needed to calculate RPM.
+For the PACl and fluoride pump heads, inputs of $\mathrm{\frac{mL}{rev}}$ and flow rate were needed to calculate RPM since microtubing was used, and for the water pump head, tubing ID and flow rate were needed to calculate RPM.
 The set points used for the method file included a water pump set point for the water pump RPM and a floc pump set point for the PACl/dye pump RPM.

 <div class="alert alert-block alert-danger">
 Consider using a list to describe states for clarity and conciseness